matevz-hvalica11/Weather-App/README.md

 # Weather-App
-A dynamic and modern weather app built using WeatherAPI's key.
+A dynamic and modern weather app built using WeatherAPI.